-"Director" means the individual appointed by the governing body to act on its behalf in the overall management of the home health agency.
-The director shall:

-(1) Have a baccalaureate degree with 5 years health care experience and at least 1 year supervisory experience (full-time or equivalent) in home health care; or

-(2) Be a registered nurse with 5 years health care experience and at least 1 year of supervisory experience (full-time or equivalent) in home health care.

-"Full-time" means the established business hours of the home health agency.

-"Governing Body or Other Legal Authority" means the individual, partnership, agency, group, or corporation designated to assume full legal responsibility for the policy determination, management, operation and financial liability of the home health agency.

-"Grievance" means a formal or informal written or verbal complaint that is made to the agency by a patient, or the patient's representative.
-A grievance cannot be immediately resolved by staff present at the time of the complaint.

-"Health care Experience" means the direct participation of an individual in the maintenance or improvement of health via the prevention, diagnosis, treatment, recovery, or cure of disease, illness, injury, and other physical and mental impairments in patients.

-"Health Care Facility" means any facility licensed under 16 Del.C.
-Ch.10 or 11.

-"Home Health Agency (HHA)" means any business entity or sub-division thereof, whether public or private, proprietary or not-for-profit, which provides home health aide services, medication reminders, to an individual primarily in their place of residence.

-"Home Health Aide" means a non-licensed person employed by the agency who provides personal care services, companion services, homemaker services, transportation services and who may perform tasks delegated by a licensed nurse as permitted by 24 Del.C.
+- "Director" a job descriptive term used to identify means the individual appointed by the governing body to act on its behalf in the overall management of the home health agency.
+Job titles may include administrator, superintendent, director, executive director, president, vice-president, and executive vice-president.
+The director shall be one of the following: a physician, a registered nurse, or an individual with training or experience in the health services, administration, or public health, and with at least one year of supervisory experience in home health care or related health programs.
+The director shall have a Baccalaureate Degree in health or a related field. - "Governing Body or Other Legal Authority" means the individual, partnership, agency, group, or corporation designated to assume full legal responsibility for the policy determination, management, operation and financial liability of the home health agency. - "Home Health Agency (HHA)" means any business entity or sub-division thereof, whether public or private, proprietary or not-for-profit, which provides home health aide services directly or through contract arrangements, to an individuals primarily in their home or private residence (excluding residents of hospitals and nursing homes), either exclusively, provided under appropriate supervision place of residence. - "Home Health Aide" means a non-licensed person employed by the agency who provides personal care services, companion services, homemaker services, transportation services and who may perform tasks delegated by a licensed nurse as permitted by 24 Del.C.
 Ch.
-19. A home health aide (A) has at least 1 year of practical experience in a Department licensed or approved hospital, nursing home, or home care setting; or (B) has satisfactorily completed an appropriate home care course which includes the training requirements contained within these regulations; or (C) is a student nurse pursuing a degree in nursing who has completed the clinical practicum portion of their training.
+19. A home health aide (A) has at least one year of practical experience in a hospital, nursing home, or home care setting; or (B) has satisfactorily completed an appropriate home care course which includes the training requirements contained within these regulations; or (C) is a student nurse pursuing a degree in nursing who has completed the clinical practicum portion of their training. - "Home Health Aide Services" means services, provided to an individual primarily in their place of residence, that are limited to personal care services, companion services, homemaker services and tasks delegated by a licensed nurse as permitted by 24 Del.C.

-"Home Health Aide Care Plan" means a written plan developed by the nurse that specifies the tasks that are to be performed by the aide primarily in the patient's residence.
-The written plan specifies scope, frequency and duration of services.

-"Home Health Aide Services" means services, provided to an individual primarily in their place of residence, that are limited to personal care services, companion services, homemaker services, medication reminders, and tasks delegated by a licensed nurse as permitted by 24 Del.C.
 Ch.
-19.

-"Home Health Care Experience" means the provision of services by a home health agency to meet the needs of patients being cared for in their residence for an illness or injury.

-"Homemaker Services" means performance of household chores for an individual, primarily in her/his place of residence.
-Household chores may include but are not necessarily limited to housekeeping, meal preparation and shopping.

-"Immediate Jeopardy" means a crisis situation in which the health and safety of patients is at risk.
-It is a deficient practice which indicates an inability to furnish safe care and services.

-"Legal Entity" means a business organizational structure that is recognized as such by 6 Del.C. or 8 Del.C.
+19. - "Home Health Aide Care Plan" means a written plan developed by the nurse that specifies the tasks that are to be performed by the aide in the patient's residence.
+The written plan specifies scope, frequency and duration of services. - "Homemaker Services" means performance of household chores for an individual in her/his place of residence.
+Household chores may include but are not necessarily limited to housekeeping, meal preparation and shopping. - "Immediate Jeopardy" means a crisis situation in which the health and safety of patients is at risk.
+It is a deficient practice which indicates an inability to furnish safe care and services. - "Legal Entity" means a business organizational structure that is recognized as such by 6 Del.C. or 8 Del.C.

-"License" means a license issued by the Department.
+"License" means a license issued by the State Board of Health Department.